quandhiti/ITI-GERD/README.md

 If you use this dataset in your research, please consider citing:

 	@inproceedings{quandh2021,
 		Author = {Hong-Quan Do, Thi-Ha Nguyen, Viet-Vu Vu, Thi-Mai Hoang, Hai-Minh Nguyen, T. Thuy-Duong Nguyen}, Title = {Evaluation of U-Net and Its Variants in Solving Upper Gastrointestinal Endoscopy Segmentation}, Booktitle  = {The International Conference on Advanced Computing and Applications (ACOMP)}, Year = {2021}
 	}

-	<a id="1">[1]</a>
-	Hong-Quan Do, Thi-Ha Nguyen, Viet-Vu Vu, Thi-Mai Hoang, Hai-Minh Nguyen, T. Thuy-Duong Nguyen.  **Evaluation of U-Net and Its Variants in Solving Upper Gastrointestinal Endoscopy Segmentation**.
-Accepted in: The International Conference on Advanced Computing and Applications (ACOMP), 2021.